 E.g., what ever your motivation is; Strength, Endurance, increasing lean muscle or Weight loss setting a realistic time based goal of between 60 and 90 days towards the completion of this achievement, is an illustration of a time-based goal.

-Work at small goals to achieve the big ones, be realistic towards your fitness level; goal setting is achieved much easier by taking this in smaller bites.
+Work at small goals to achieve the big ones, being realistic towards your fitness level; goal setting is achieved much easier by taking this in smaller bites.
 For beginners setting goals, especially; time-frame-based goals, is a manageable place to start.

 Time based goals when your first starting could go something like this...